🇺🇸 English | 🇪🇸 Español

 • 2012 – “▲▼▲”

-In all of these projects, Antonio appears as composer, producer, guitarist, and principal architect of the overall sound.
-Together, they form a body of work that documents his evolution as an artist and his capacity to move between intimate, conceptual, experimental, and deeply blues-rooted frameworks.
+On all of these albums, Antonio is credited as composer, producer, guitarist, and principal architect of the sonic vision.
+Taken together, they constitute a body of work that documents his artistic evolution and his ability to move across intimate, conceptual, experimental, and deeply blues-rooted territories.

 Producer and Engineer for Other Artists

-This dual condition—as a solo artist with a fully authorial body of work and as a trusted producer/engineer for other musicians—gives him a panoramic understanding of the contemporary music ecosystem and exceptional versatility across roles.
+This dual role—as an artist with his own original body of work and as a producer and engineer serving other creators—has given him a comprehensive perspective on the contemporary music ecosystem and exceptional professional versatility.

-Beyond the stage and the studio, Antonio has an extensive career as a university professor and academic mentor.
-In advanced programs—master’s, doctoral, and postdoctoral levels—he has accumulated 9,448 certified teaching hours.
-These hours represent years of continuous work in graduate education, guiding and training professionals in sound arts, communication, education, and social sciences.
+Beyond the stage and recording studios, Antonio has developed an extensive career as a university professor and academic mentor.
+Across advanced master’s, doctoral, and postdoctoral programs, he has accumulated 9,448 certified teaching hours.
+These hours represent years of continuous work in higher education, educating and guiding professionals in sound arts, communication, education, and the social sciences.

-At the undergraduate and general university level, his teaching load spans many thousands of additional hours over nearly two decades, regularly teaching courses in sound, music production, communication, and the humanities.
+At the undergraduate and general university education levels, his teaching activity also encompasses several thousand additional hours over nearly two decades, regularly teaching subjects related to sound, music production, communication, and the humanities.

-Among the subjects he has taught at graduate and postgraduate levels are:
+Among the subjects he has taught at the postgraduate level are:

 • Sound Systems